Strange Days (The Doors album): Critical reception

 Some critics feel it does not quite match up to its predecessor.
 The Rolling Stone Album Guide wrote, "With the exceptions of hard blues, 'Love Me Two Times,' and the rock tango, 'Moonlight Drive,' Strange Days didn't have the power of The Doors".
 In his retrospective AllMusic review of the album, Richie Unterberger notes, "Many of the songs on Strange Days had been written around the same time as the ones that appeared on The Doors, and with hindsight one has the sense that the best of the batch had already been cherry picked for the debut album.
 For that reason, the band's second effort isn't as consistently stunning as their debut," but he also expressed that overall "it's a very successful continuation of the themes of their classic album."

+Strange Days and its songs influenced paintings by artist George Condo in 2023.

 Track listing

 Original album

 All tracks are written by the Doors (Jim Morrison, Ray Manzarek, Robby Krieger, and John Densmore).
 Details are taken from the 1967 U.S. Elektra release; other releases may show different information.